InquestGeronimo/horizon-takeoff/README.md

     <img width="400" height="350" src="./img/rocket.png">
 </div>

 **Horizon Takeoff** is a Python library for simplifying the cloud deployment of LLMs with TitanML's [Takeoff Server](https://github.com/titanml/takeoff-community) on AWS, with a specific focus on EC2 and SageMaker.
-It does so through an interactive terminal-based User Interface (TUI) that enhances the ease of configuring your cloud environment.
-View Titan's [Takeoff Server Docs](https://docs.titanml.co/docs/intro) to learn more about its commmunity and Pro features.
+The deployment process is facilitated through an interactive terminal-based User Interface (TUI), enhancing the ease and efficiency of configuring your cloud environment.
+Refer to Titan's documentation to gain further insights into the [Takeoff Server's](https://docs.titanml.co/docs/intro) Commmunity and Pro features.

-With this library, you have two workflows for launching your AWS service with the Takeoff Server:
+With Horizon-Takeoff library, you have the flexibility to choose between two distinct workflows for launching your AWS service:

-**1. Text-based User Interface (TUI):** This involves following a step-by-step guide within the terminal to enter various variables.
-This will automatically configure and save your cloud environment settings in a YAML file, pull, tag and push the Takeoff Server image to ECR, and launch the instance.
+**1. Text-based User Interface (TUI):** This approach guides you through a step-by-step process within the terminal, allowing you to input various variables.
+This automated procedure configures and preserves your cloud environment settings in a YAML file, handles the pulling, tagging, and pushing of the Takeoff Server image to Amazon Elastic Container Registry (ECR), and initiates the instance launch.

-**2. Manual Deployment:** For manual deployment, configure a YAML configuration file manually.
+**2. Manual Deployment:** Alternatively, you can opt for manual deployment by configuring a YAML configuration file according to your specific requirements.
+Further details can be found in the `YAML Configuration` section.

 ## Requirements